George Rae (actor): Career

 Rae made his West End debut in 2003 starring in Joseph and the Amazing Technicolour Dreamcoat at London's New London Theatre alongside Stephen Gately from the Irish boyband Boyzone.

 Following Joseph, Rae performed in several productions at Scotland’s Pitlochry Festival Theatre where he was awarded the prestigious Leon Sinden Award in 2010 for his portrayal as Tim in Noises Off.
 He also created the role of George Campbell in the theatre’s first musical production, Whisky Galore a Musical!
 (2009).

 In 2013 Rae embarked on the UK & Ireland tour of The Lion King in the role of Timon, including the Irish premiere of the show.
-Following this, he performed the role of Otto Kringelein in the 2015 London revival of Grand Hotel for which he was nominated for three Best Actor awards, including an Off West End Theatre Award or 'Offie' nomination, and was subsequently featured in theatre critic Mark Shenton’s 2017 list of the ten best men in UK musical theatre.
+Following this, he performed the role of Otto Kringelein in the 2015 London revival of Grand Hotel; nominated for three Best Actor awards, including the 2016 Offie, and was subsequently featured in theatre critic Mark Shenton’s 2017 list of the ten best men in UK musical theatre.

 In 2018 Rae made his solo cabaret debut at New York City’s 54 Below.